melexis/unity2junit/SECURITY.md

 The script is executed on demand and only modifies the files passed to it.
-This means that security is completely under the control of users who also have the option to contain any vulnerabilities.
+This means that security is completely under the control of users who also have the option to contain any vulnerabilities, by not executing the script or check the input files for bugs.

 ## Supported Versions